Emily-Nilsen/copperlode/README.md

 # Copperlode Brewery Co.

 Copperlode Brewery Co. is a craft beer brewery located in Cairns, Far North Queensland, Australia.
 The app is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
-The app includes a landing page, About Us, Beers, Restaurant and Latest News pages.
+The app includes a landing page, About Us, Our Beers, Blog and Contact pages.

 Here is a link to the [Copperlode Brewery Co.](https://copperlodebrewery.com) website.